 When it comes to looking after your dog in the summer, protecting them from sunburn probably isn’t something you would normally think of as a summer danger.
 The usual suspects are keeping them cool with plenty of shade and water, but believe it or not, dogs can get sunburn just like humans, and in extreme cases, too much exposure to the sun can cause skin cancer.

-While all dogs can get sunburn on delicate areas where there is little or no fur, such as their noses, ears, around the mouth and underbelly, certain dogs are more susceptible to sunburn than others.
+While all dogs can get sunburn on delicate areas with little or no fur, such as their noses, ears, around the mouth and underbelly, certain dogs are more susceptible to sunburn than others.
 Hairless dogs or those with white or pale-coloured fur, such as Golden Labradors, Golden Retrievers, Pitbulls, Dalmatians, Greyhounds, Chinese Crested Dogs and Boxers, are usually at a higher risk of getting sunburnt.

 Symptoms of sunburn

 Signs that your dog has suffered sunburn are very similar to those of humans.
 You will possibly spot areas of sunburned skin on his nose, tip of his tail, ears or belly, but other things to look out for include: